CodeForAfrica/ckanext-openafrica/README.md

 To work on any issue, comment on the issue to indicate your interest and the issue will be assigned to you.
 It is always a good idea to seek for clarification (where necessary) on any issue you work on.

+**It is important that changes that require some form of configurations should be documented in the README.**

 Copying and License
 --------------------